Ex-Border Patrol boss Vitiello takes over immigration agency battered by protests and ‘abolish ICE’ rage

 Trump tweeted Saturday morning that Democrats "are making a strong push to abolish ICE, one of the smartest, toughest and most spirited law enforcement groups of men and women that I have ever seen."

-In an interview that aired Saturday with Fox News’ Maria Bartiromo, Trump added that “we have to have strong borders.
+In an interview that aired over the weekend with Fox News’ Maria Bartiromo, Trump added that “we have to have strong borders.
 We don’t want crime…The Democrats want to have no borders.
 They want to get rid of ICE.”

 The pressure Vitiello faces in his new role is not just from outside critics.
 There have been numerous reports of concern among ICE agents.